Employers struggle to achieve 2014 auto-enrolment

 Auto Enrolment– Unexpected stats on opt-outs

-Never ones to rest on their gold plated laurels those busy Nest-Golden-Eggs-500w-300x200bees at the Department for Work and Pensions have been busy putting together their latest report on automatic enrolment into workplace pension schemes.
+Never ones to rest on their gold plated laurels those busy bees at the Department for Work and Pensions have been busy putting together their latest report on automatic enrolment into workplace pension schemes.

 The Automatic Enrolment Evaluation Report 2013 shows the breakdown, by different factors, of private sector employees eligible for automatic enrolment savings into a workplace pensions.